WordPress/openverse/documentation/meta/release_and_deployment/index.md

 | [Catalog](https://github.com/WordPress/openverse/releases?q=catalog-)                   |
 | [Ingestion server](https://github.com/WordPress/openverse/releases?q=ingestion-server-) |

-The indexer workers do not have releases (because they always run the `latest` docker image tag).
+The indexer worker does not use releases (because they always run the Docker image tagged `latest`).

 Upon publishing the GitHub Release, the Openverse bot will automatically open a PR with a new changelog entry.
 You should review and approve (or modify and